Super Bowl: Limo shortage could bring ‘black eye’ to Georgia

-ATLANTA — Limousine companies are 300 to 400 vehicles short of what’s needed to transport NFL owners, corporate clients and Very Important People this weekend, an executive with Atlanta’s Super Bowl Host committee has been told by transportation firms.
+ATLANTA — Limousine companies are blaming the state of Georgia for leaving them 300 to 400 vehicles short of what’s needed to transport NFL owners, corporate clients and Very Important People this Super Bowl weekend.

-In a letter to Georgia’s public safety commissioner, Amy Patterson said she fears this will become a “viral news story” and “a black eye for the state.”
-Patterson is the host committee’s vice president of operations and logistics.
+Amy Patterson, vice president of operations and logistics with Atlanta’s Super Bowl Host Committee, said in a letter to Georgia’s public safety commissioner that she fears this will become a “viral news story” and “a black eye for the state.”

-At issue is a law barring out-of-state limousines that aren’t insured and registered in Georgia.
-Limousine firms say they should get an exemption for special events such as the Super Bowl, but that hasn’t been granted.
+State law bars out-of-state limousines that aren’t insured and registered in Georgia.
+Limousine firms say they should get an exemption for special events such as the Super Bowl.
+The state’s public safety chief says he won’t allow it.

 The concerns were first reported by Atlanta’s Fox affiliate, WAGA-TV.